dotnet/runtime/docs/coreclr/building/windows-test-instructions.md

 Building and running tests on Windows
 =====================================

-**Building Tests**
+## Building Tests

 To build the tests simply navigate to the tests directory above the repo and run,

     C:\git\coreclr>build-test.cmd

-*Cleaning Tests*
+## Cleaning Tests

 **Note:** Cleaning should be done before all tests to be sure that the test assets are initialized correctly.
 To do a clean build of the tests, in a clean command prompt, issue the following command:

     C:\git\coreclr>build-test.cmd -rebuild

-*Building tests that will be precompiled*
+## Building Tests that will be precompiled

     C:\git\coreclr>build-test.cmd crossgen

-This will use crossgen.exe to precompile the test executables before they are executed.
+This will use `crossgen.exe` to precompile the test executables before they are executed.

-*Building Other Priority Tests*
+## Building Other Priority Tests

     C:\git\coreclr>build-test.cmd -priority=2

 The number '2' is just an example.
 The default value (if no priority is specified) is 0.
-To clarify, if '2' is specified, all tests with CLRTestPriorty 0, 1 AND 2 will be built and consequently run.
+To clarify, if '2' is specified, all tests with CLRTestPriorty 0, 1 **and** 2 will be built and consequently run.

-**Example**
+## Examples

 To run a clean, priority 1, crossgen test pass:

     C:\git\coreclr>build-test.cmd -rebuild crossgen -priority=1

-**buildtest /?** will list additional supported parameters.
+`build-test.cmd /?` - will list additional supported parameters.

-**Building Individual Tests**
+### Building Individual Tests

 Note: buildtest.cmd or build.cmd skipnative skipmscorlib needs to be run atleast once